someonesdad1/plib/README.md

 # plib

-This repository is a collection of python stuff I've written.
+This repository is a collection of python stuff I've written from 1998 on.
 Feel free to browse and use what suits your needs.
 There are quite a few files, use the tools (see below) to help understand what these files are for.

-The general organization is that the root directory holds modules that are mostly intended to be imported into other scripts.
+Most of the stuff is licensed under the Open Software License version 3.0.

 * The `plib` directory holds modules that are intended to be used by other scripts.